Contributor: Serena Baiesi

 Recent critics — like Greg Kucich and Jeffrey Cox — have stressed the need to move beyond an interpretation of the Hunt’s gatherings as “dilettantish literary legend” to acknowledge the serious political implication of Hunt’s meeting place.
 The cell’s role as a literary salon for a coterie that involved Byron, Moore, Hazlitt, Haydon and Lamb renders the interior decoration of this room far more political, more obviously defiant and deliberately ostentatious, than the apparently trivial details suggest (see Hessell, 80).
 Following Kucich, we should examine with new critical eyes “the extravagantly decorated prison cell where Hunt staged what might be considered the introductory sessions of the Cockney School” (Kucich, 1).
 I would draw special attention to the metaphorical meanings of the objects included in Hunt’s cell as pointing to a Romantic aesthetics.

 The fantastic scene in Hunt’s dungeon fostered a group identity and a cultural project that strongly affected the course of Romanticism in the early nineteenth century.
 If Hunt cultivated mirth and aesthetic luxury for his prison coterie, he also integrated those pleasures into a ‘culture of dissent’, a term used by Nicholas Roe in his study of Keats’s political contexts.
 There is a strict affinity between the way that this cell represents a middle-class parlour, and Hunt’s writing, in particular his articles for The Examiner.
-In these, the familiar essay is shaped by Hunt to recreate on the page the imaginary adobe, a space that simultaneously reflected and deflected his prison experience, a site of domestic longings, in order to be part of a free sociable community.
+In these, the familiar essay is shaped by Hunt to recreate on the page the imaginary abode, a space that simultaneously reflected and deflected his prison experience, a site of domestic longings, in order to be part of a free sociable community.
 Cox has described The Examiner as the Hunt circle’s “textual home”, meaning a welcoming meeting place for the like-minded, but this may be stretched to include the transformed and domesticated space of Hunt’s imprisonment.